MaxMaeder/DriveBackupV2/DriveBackup/styleguide.md

 *readability trumps the guide*.
 However, if the more 'readable' variant comes with perils or pitfalls, readability may be sacrificed.

-In general, much of our style and conventions mirror the [Code Conventions for the Java Programming Language](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html) and [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+In general, much of our style and conventions roughly mirror the [Code Conventions for the Java Programming Language](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html) and [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html).